Fernap/UberASMTool/assets/readme.txt

 ------------------------------------

-You can then call this from any library, resource, or other shared routine file by using %UberResource(FindFreeSpriteSlot).
+You can then call this from any library, resource, or other shared routine file by using %UberRoutine(FindFreeSpriteSlot).

 ---------------------------------------------------------------------
 -                         Other Code Files                          -
 ---------------------------------------------------------------------

-The macro library file (given by macrolib: in the list file) is included every file assembled by UberASM Tool -- resources, libraries, routines.
+The macro library file (given by macrolib: in the list file) is included in every file assembled by UberASM Tool -- resources, libraries, routines.
 If you wish, you can place common defines and macros here.
 Previous versions also put standard defines and macros here, but those have now been split